-Australia is predominantly a Christian country in values but only 10% of the population actually attend church, even though over 70% believe in God.
+Australia is predominantly a Christian country with values but only 10% of the population actually attend church, even though over 70% believe in God.
 All religions are represented in our multicultural society.
 Australians respect the freedom of people to practice their choice of religion.
 Generally, many Australians are very tolerant of other religions.
 There are many Christian Churches, located on the Gold Coast.
 Students are welcome to Hope Church Australia where Hope College is located.

 HEALTH AND LIFESTYLE

 Australia has a very good health care system.
 All Australians pay a Medicare levy (additional tax) to fund the public health system and ensure everyone gets access to public system doctors, hospitals, and other healthcare services.
 People who pay extra into a private health insurance fund receive certain privileges when they use private health care services.
 As well as the usual services available in just about any Australian suburb or town, most Australian institutions also provide special health care services and advice for students.

 International students studying in Australia are required to have Overseas Student Health Cover (OSHC) for the duration of their student visa.
 Hope College can arrange your mandatory health cover for you or you can arrange this yourself.

 - Major public hospitals include:

 - Gold Coast Hospital +61 7 5571 8211 and